Shannon L. McGee

 Auxiliary Services Office Building (1200 N. Patterson St.)

 As a part of the Division of Finance and Administration, the Auxiliary Services Division is responsible for providing support services to students, faculty, and staff members of the University.
-The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, and the financial management of Housing and Residence Life and Student Health Services.
+The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, Camps and Conferences, and the financial management of Housing and Residence Life and Student Health Services.
 Administrative offices are located in the Auxiliary Services Building.
 Telephone 229-333-5706; Fax 229-333-7419.

 For information about 1Card Services, the Bookstore, Dining Services, Vending Services or Parking and Transportation, visit our web page.